Required Licenses

 Local Business Permits

-- Zoning Permit: Verification that the business location complies with local zoning laws; may involve an inspection by city officials.
+- Zoning Permit: Verify that your business location complies with local zoning laws; may require a site plan and approval from the zoning board.